website

 Large dogs may handle larger quantities of cinnamon, but it is essential to avoid excessive consumption to prevent adverse effects.
 When incorporating cinnamon into your large dog's diet, moderation is key.
 A safe level is around 1/2 teaspoon of cinnamon per 30 pounds of your dog's body weight.

 Excessive amounts of cinnamon can lead to stomach upset, liver damage, or even more severe consequences.
-If you suspect your dog has ingested too much cinnamon or if they show any symptoms of distress, contacting the
+If you suspect your dog has ingested too much cinnamon or if they show any symptoms of distress, contacting the Pet Poison Helpline immediately is crucial for prompt and accurate guidance on the next steps to take.

 What Are the Risks of Giving Cinnamon to Dogs?